What your blood pressure numbers mean and what is healthy for your age.

 What Is Blood Pressure?

 Blood pressure is the force that blood exerts against the walls of the arteries as the heart pumps it through the body.
-According to the World Health Organization, it is one of the most important vital signs — a direct window into how well the cardiovascular system is functioning.
+According to the World Health Organization, it is one of the most reliable indicators of how well the cardiovascular system is working.

-Every time the heart beats, it contracts and pushes blood out into the arteries.
-Between beats, the heart relaxes and refills.
-These two phases produce two distinct pressure levels, which give us the blood pressure reading.
+Every time the heart beats, it pushes blood out into the arteries.
+Between beats, it relaxes and refills.
+These two moments produce two numbers.

-The top number — systolic — tells us about the peak pressure in the arteries.
-The bottom number—diastolic—tells us the resting pressure.
-Both need to stay within a healthy range for the heart, brain, and kidneys to be protected.
+The top number is called systolic pressure.
+The bottom number is called diastolic pressure.
+Both need to stay within a healthy range to protect the heart, brain, and kidneys over time.

 Normal Blood Pressure Range by Age (WHO Guidelines)